By Vana Amanatidis, Director of Human Resources at Stern Cohen

 For more information about how I can assist, please contact Stern Cohen today.

-Author: Vana Amanatidis is the Director of Human Resources at Stern Cohen, where she is responsible for all elements of Human Resources including human resources strategy, recruitment, compensation and benefits, organizational effectiveness and employee relations.
+Author Note: Vana Amanatidis is the Director of Human Resources at Stern Cohen, where she is responsible for all elements of Human Resources including human resources strategy, recruitment, compensation and benefits, organizational effectiveness and employee relations.
 Her focus is to build a workplace that is supportive for employees and clients.

 Vana holds the Certified Human Resources Professional (CHRP) designation and is a member of the Human Resources Professional Association (HRPA).